Accounting Cost-Volume-Profit Analysis

 $75,000

-Such a large margin of safety indicates the soundness and financial strength of the business.
+Such a large margin of safety indicates the soundness and financial strength of Friends Company.

-The size of margin of safety is an important indicator of the business vitality.
-If it is large enough, there can be significant falling of sales and the company will still be able to generate profit.
+The margin of safety size is an important indicator of the business vitality.
+If it is large enough, there can be significant falling of sales and the company will still be able to generate profits.
 On the other hand, if the margin is small, then any decrease in sales volume may cause a loss to the company.

 In order to improve the margin of safety the following steps may be undertaken: